Photo credit: Wolf Spirit Films (Beyond Human Power Film Stills)

 Cultural resources are essential to planning the future of the community, as they contribute to enhancing quality of life for all residents, generate economic benefit and facilitate the attraction and retention of newcomers and their families.

-Cultural programs, services and resources of all types also play increasingly important roles in enhancing civic pride, defining a distinct community identity and attracting the talent and investment needed for cities to grow and prosper in a creative and knowledge-based economy.
+Cultural programs, services and resources of all types also play increasingly important roles in enhancing local pride, defining a distinct community identity and attracting the talent and investment needed for cities to grow and prosper in a creative and knowledge-based economy.

 Come, bring yourself – you’re a part of our story now!